Third-party shopping carts — the Cart Upload command

-Implementing the Cart Upload Command
+Implement the Cart Upload command

 Instead of relying on the PayPal Shopping Cart, many merchants use third-party shopping carts that are already integrated with PayPal.
 The section describes how you can use the Cart Upload command to integrate PayPal Payments Standard with your third-party cart.

 Required third-party shopping cart variables